• Products

 First, being authentic sets the tone.
 Then, it’s time to craft clear and compelling talking points to steer the conversation.
 This adds to your confidence, and clients will likely respond positively.
 This is like “Goldilocks” communication—not too much, not too little.
 It’s just right and feels natural.

-To create Goldilocks talking points, cover the What, Why, How, and When:
+To create Goldilocks talking points, cover the what, why, how, when, and what's in it for them:

 1. What’s happening (e.g., fee change)